 Will we ever know if there is a Russian mole in the highest levels of the American government?
 Will we ever know who that mole is is?
-If there is a mole who tippd off the Ussians, he or she is is presumptively guilty of treason.
+If there is a mole who tipped off the Russians, he or she is is preemptively guilty of treason.

 Why do Trump and Bannon want to include the latter on the NSC, while downgrading the participation of the top U.S. military and untelligence officials in its deliberations?

 If they have something in mind with respect to Russia which they want to surprise the country with as a fait accompli, as they surprised the country in the last week with executive orders, what could that something be?